 The Investigation Report indicated that the placement of the ICDs, including the method of such placement, their subsequent assignment and the cancellation of such assignment were done without following the normal treasury operations and treasury mandate; and without specific authorization by the Board of FHsL.
-(Also refer note 7 on SEBI Order).
+(Also refer note 6 on SEBI Order).

 As per the Additional Procedures/Enquiries by independent experts, the borrowers were potentially linked to the erstwhile promoters and also potentially linked to each other.
 FHsL has filed a civil suit on August 26, 2019 for recovery of Rupees 52,019 lacs before Hon'ble Delhi High Court against the Borrowers and few other entities.
 Further, in the complaint filed with the Economic Offence Wing, New Delhi (EOW) in November 2020 for certain other matters as mentioned subsequently, reference has been made of certain queries being put by SFIO in relation to this transaction, and the Company having responded thereto.
-A First Information Report (FIR) was registered by EOW in July 2021 against the above complaint.
+A First Information Report (FIR) was registered by EOW in July 2021 w.r.t. the above complaint.

 (ii) The Company and its subsidiary SRL Limited ('SRL') had paid security deposits and advances aggregating to Rupees 2,676 lacs in the financial year 2013-14 and 2017-18 respectively, to a private company ("Lessor") towards lease of office space.
 Due to delays in obtaining occupancy certificate (OC), the lease agreement/MOUs were either terminated by the Company or expired during the financial year 2017-18.
-SRL Limited attempted to encash the cheques issued by the Lessor for refund of the advance paid but the same were returned unpaid.
+SRL Limited attempted to encash the cheques issued by the

+Lessor for refund of the advance paid but the same were returned unpaid.
 Additionally, expenditure aggregating to Rupees 2,843 lacs was incurred towards capital work-in-progress on the premises proposed to be taken on lease from the Lessor, which is also being claimed from the Lessor pursuant to the aforesaid termination.
 The Company has issued legal notice demanding the outstanding.
 The subsidiary, SRL Limited, has filed criminal complaint in Mumbai against the private company under Section 138 of the Negotiable Instruments Act wherein its Directors and authorized representatives were directed to appear before District Court.
-The Hon'ble District Court has directed the Directors of Lessor to deposit 20% of the cheque amount.
+This complaint is sub-judice.
+One of the directors of Lessor has approached the High Court of Bombay challenging the summoning in the said criminal complaint.
 SRL has also initiated arbitration proceeding against the Lessor for recovery of Rupees 460 lacs paid towards Security Deposit and Rupees 304 lacs incurred pertaining to the office space.
 Vide order dated February 20, 2019 Hon'ble Delhi High Court appointed an arbitrator before whom SRL has filed its claim.
 Further, Company and SRL have filed their respective claims before Interim Resolution Professional (IRP) appointed by NCLT in a matter filed by one of creditors of Lessor.
 IRP is currently adjudicating the claims of various creditors of the Lessor including that of the Company and SRL Limited.